-VET Student Loans is an Australian Government loan program that helps eligible students enrolled in approved courses at Diploma level or above pay their tuition fees.
+VET Student Loans (VETSL) is an Australian Government loan program that helps eligible students enrolled in approved courses at Diploma level or above pay their tuition fees.

 The loan has income-contingent repayment arrangements, which means you only need to make repayments if you are earning above the minimum repayment threshold.
 You can make voluntary repayments at any time.

 VET Student Loans will not be approved for students who do not meet the Commonwealth eligibility requirements.

 A VETSL debt continues to be due to the Commonwealth until it is repaid and it may reduce your after-tax wage or salary.
 It may also reduce your borrowing capacity until it is repaid.
 You may wish to seek independent financial advice before applying for a loan.